|

 Nikon D3s |

-Launched in October 2009, le Nikon D3s upgrades the D3 with 720p HD video recording and
+Launched in October 2009, le Nikon D3s upgrades the D3 with 720p HD video recording, an in-camera sensor cleaning, a Q silent mode and

-sensor and buffer size has been increased for 48 RAW frames in one burst.
+sensor [Nikon NC81361A] and buffer size has been increased for 48 RAW frames in one burst.

 Further improvements include a faster contrast detect AF in Live View and in-camera RAW-processing.
 Body shape, quality and